From a traditional marketing standpoint, there’s a simple answer to the question, “What’s the difference between content marketing and copywriting?”

-Copywriting is designed to get the reader to take a specific action.
-Sometimes that’s making a purchase, but it can also be confirming an email opt-in, calling for more information, or going into a store to check out the merchandise.
+Copywriting gets a reader to take a specific action.
+Sometimes that’s making a purchase, but it can also be subscribing to your email list or calling you for more information.

-Content marketing is blogs, white papers, and viral video.
+Content marketing is blogs, podcasts, and email autoresponders.

-Copywriting is sales pages, infomercials, and direct mail.
+Copywriting is sales pages, ads, and direct mail.

 Two different critters, right?